PSBA-Manila Graduate School of Business will hold its 3rd International Research Colloquium on the International Day for Disaster Reduction 2018

 With the latest researches that will be shared by Graduate School students and international scholars, it is hoped that not only PSBA, but also the entire country will benefit from such kind of events in promoting financial, industrial and environmental safety.
 This Colloquium is expected to be an event full of learning about the importance of business management resiliency; how climate-resilient is a business organization; and how firms around the world are adapting to the megatrend of the Climate Change.

 The frequency and intensity of disasters, both natural and man-made, are on the rise.
-Their impact on our own well-being, livelihood, and economy are ever-increasing.
-Essentially, the increasing impact of disasters on the numbers affected and on economic and material loss is logically explained by the increasing levels of vulnerability of people, caused by poverty, having to settle in marginal risk prone areas due to population pressure, environmental degradation, and ill planned development interventions.
+Their impact on our own well-being, livelihood, and economy, including industries, is ever-increasing.
+Essentially, the increasing impact of disasters on the numbers affected and on economic and material loss is logically explained by the increasing levels of vulnerability of people, caused by poverty, having to settle in marginal risk-prone areas due to population pressure, environmental degradation, and ill-planned development interventions.

 Moreover, Climate Change is emerging as a threat to the stability of the financial system.
 The finance industry could be forced into making rapid adjustments if they do not gradually expose where their Climate Change risks might lie, which could trigger steep losses.
 Thus, there is a serious need to strengthen our chances of surviving disasters.